Coping With Epilepsy Citizens United for Research in Epilepsy

 I also cannot have surgery because of where the problems are in my brain.

-My neurologist gave me a Vagus Nerve Stimulator.
+My neuro gave me a Vagus Nerve Stimulator.
 The way that I describe it is it's sort of like a pacemaker for my brain.
 It's an implant in my chest that is hooked on to the vagus nerve.
-It sends a pulse up to my brain every so often, the neurologist sets the timing and the strength of the pulse.
+It sends a pulse up to my brain every so often, the neuro sets the timing and the strength of the pulse.
 If I am having a seizure it has a magnet that you rub over your the implant and it will send up a pulse and stop the seizure, or bring me out of it quicker.

 Before I got it my seizures would last about 15 minutes or longer and were really bad.
 Since I've gotten the VNS they only last around 5 minutes and are nothing like they were before.